 Add To Favorites

-First, figure out a theme.
-What math skills and facts do you want to feature?
+Students groups determine a theme.
+What math skills and facts are to be featured?
 How will players move forward?
-Plan some frustrating pitfalls.
+Encourage students to plan some frustrating pitfalls in the game.
 Figure out how players will pay for their mistakes, too.
 Come up with some great game strategies!

-Draw a symbol, number, or small picture in each block to match your theme and strategies.
+Students draw a symbol, number, or small picture in each block to match the theme and strategies.
 Design and color the rest of the board.

-Cut out paper cards with Crayola Scissors.
+Students cut out paper cards with Crayola Scissors.
 Write directions on each card, such as Move 1 step forward, Move 4 steps back, Go to the red bridge, or Lose a Turn.
 Make dice with Crayola Model Magic.
-Can you make dice with more than six sides?
-Fewer?

 Explore how Lane Smith’s illustrations contribute to the mood created by the words of Jon Scieszka in their book, The Ma